Jf-JIN/Pyinstaller-GUI/README.md

 ##### 2. Software Utilization:

-To use the software, ensure that Pyinstaller is already installed.
+To use the software, please ensure that Pyinstaller is already installed.
 If not installed, you can click "Install Pyinstaller" to proceed with the installation.
 Attempting to operate the software without installing Pyinstaller will prompt the console to display "*'pyinstaller' is not recognized as an internal or external command, operable program, or batch file.*".

 <div style="display:inline-block">  <img src="https://github.com/JIN-Junfan/test/blob/main/image/Pyinstaller_noset_error.png" alt="image1" height = "150" align=center > </div>